microsoft/vnet-in-azure-spring-cloud/01-deploy-azure-spring-cloud-in-your-vnet.md

 - **Address space**: One CIDR block up to /28 for Service Runtime subnet and another CIDR block up to /24 for Spring Boot Microservice Applications subnet.

+- **Route table**: The subnets must not have existing route table associated.

 ## Create a virtual network

 If you already have a virtual network to host Azure Spring Cloud service instance, please skip step 1, 2 and 3.
 You can start from step 4 to prepare subnets for the virtual network.